Sylius/Sylius/docs/book/introduction/introduction.rst

 Philosophy
 ----------

-Sylius is completely open source (MIT license) and free, maintained by diverse and creative community of developers and companies.
+Sylius is completely open source (MIT license) and free, maintained by a diverse and creative community of developers and companies.

 What are our core values and what makes us different from other solutions?